ScottGarryFoster/UNI-YEAR1-MarioBros3/README.md

 ## Bugs
 Probably the hardest part of any reflection is talking about bugs, especially when it's for a portfolio piece.
 It's even harder to pick out the bugs you also have no idea why they happen or how to fix them.
 I'm going head on to these bug and I'm going to attempt to explain them as best as I can.

+### You can step 'into' a Koopa
+**What happens**: The first Koopa you find, you can occasionally jump into it without it reacting to you

+**How I sort of fixed it**: I didn't really fix it, it doesn't happen a lot and tried a lot.

+This I believe goes into reactions and connections between the player and enemies.
+So if I were to create this in say Unreal Engine 4, the event would be on these two objects entering the same collision space, do x y z.
+This is sort of how the enemy class works however I attempted to ensure that only one action is activated at a single point and to keep checking every so often.
+It's almost like a what happens on a word processor.
+On a word processor you hold down say the S key and a single S will be typed but in theory that S trigger is being sent several times a second.
+After a few seconds though it'll then start sending S letters to the screen again.
+This type of behavior is the type of thing I was attempting with the trigger between these two classes.
+This works for the most part with the enemies however occasionally on the first Koopa only the "shell" trigger fires and nothing else does because you've not entered the space.

 ### Enemies fall through the map or get stuck
 **What happens**: Enemies occasionally spawn and get stuck on ground below them.